 Worried about your credit score?
 You can take a deep breath.
 Unlike traditional lenders who place a heavy emphasis on your personal or business credit history, cash advance providers focus more on your agency’s revenue.
 We look at the consistency of your cash flow to determine eligibility.
 If your agency has a steady stream of revenue from clients—whether it’s from private pay, Medicaid, or other insurance—you have a strong chance of being approved.
 This approach allows us to support dedicated home care providers who might not have a perfect credit profile but run a healthy, thriving business.

-How Quickly You Can Get Funds
+How Quickly Can You Get Funds?

 When you need cash for payroll or an unexpected expense, waiting weeks for a decision isn’t an option.
 This is where a cash advance truly shines.
 The application itself often takes just a few minutes to complete online.
 Because we don’t require extensive paperwork, the review and approval process is incredibly fast.
 Once you’re approved, the funds can be deposited into your business bank account in as little as 24 hours.
 This speed and efficiency mean you can solve your cash flow problem right away and get back to focusing on what matters most: providing excellent care for your clients.